Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Creating meaningful relationships can lead to better job opportunities or advancements in your current position.
-Networks that are strong should not solely focus on senior employees but also peers and former colleagues, and also attending industry conferences and events.
+Creating meaningful relationships could result in better job opportunities or advancements in your current position.
+The creation of strong networks shouldn’t only target senior employees, but also former and present colleagues, and also attendance at industry events and conferences.

 Stagnation

-- Seek Mentoring: Find an individual mentor who can provide guidance, collaborations, connections, or point out areas to improve.
+- Begin by identifying a mentor who will offer guidance, collaborations, connections or highlight areas to improve.

 Negativity